cdot65/pan-os-upgrade/README.md

     pip install pan-os-upgrade
     ```

-### Setting Up Your Environment
+#### Setting Up Your Environment

 After setting up the virtual environment and installing the package, you can configure your environment to use the library.
-This can be done using command-line arguments or an .env file.
+This can be done using command-line arguments or using the interactive shell.

-#### Option 1: Execute `pan-os-upgrade` without Command-Line Arguments
+##### Option 1: Execute `pan-os-upgrade` without Command-Line Arguments

 You can simply get started by issuing `pan-os-upgrade` from your current working directory, you will be guided to input the missing requirement arguments through an interactive shell.